UNINETTSigma2/documentation/jobs/projects_accounting.md

 ## TL;DR - how to use billing units well

-How billing units are computed is descibed below but here is what this means for you:
+How billing units are computed is described below but here is what this means for you:

 ```{admonition} This is important
 - {ref}`Do not ask for a lot more memory than you need <choosing-memory-settings>`,